TsukikaUX/build_scripts/src/tsukika/patches/README.md

 ![mad_emergency_food](https://github.com/bocchi-the-dev/banners/blob/main/notFound.png?raw=true)

-## Why Do Some Files Have "Unified" in Their Names with Numbers?
+## Why do some files have "Unified" in their names with numbers?

 Some files include "unified" in their names along with specific numbers.
 These numbers are not random; they typically indicate compatibility with certain Android versions.